Josef-Friedrich/audiorename/README.rst

       --genre-classical GENRE_CLASSICAL
                             List of genres to be classical.

-    formats:
+    [template_settings]:
       -k, --classical       Use the default format for classical music.
 If you use this option, both parameters (--format and
                             --compilation) have no effect.
 Classical music is sorted by the lastname of the composer.
       -S, --shell-friendly  Rename audio files “shell friendly”, this means without whitespaces, parentheses etc.
+      --no-soundtrack       Do not use the path template for soundtracks.
+Use instead the default path template.

     [path_templates]:
+      -f PATH_TEMPLATE, --default PATH_TEMPLATE, --format PATH_TEMPLATE
+                            The default path template for audio files that are not compilations or compilations.
+Use metadata fields and functions to build the path template.
       -c PATH_TEMPLATE, --compilation PATH_TEMPLATE
                             Path template for compilations.
 Use metadata fields and functions to build the path template.
-      -f PATH_TEMPLATE, --format PATH_TEMPLATE
-                            The default path template for audio files that are not compilations or compilations.
-Use metadata fields and functions to build the path template.
       --soundtrack PATH_TEMPLATE
                             Path template for a soundtrack audio file.
 Use metadata fields and functions to build the path template.
-      --no-soundtrack       Do not use the path template for soundtracks.
-Use instead the default path template.
       --format-classical PATH_TEMPLATE
                             Path template for classical audio file.
 Use metadata fields and functions to build the path template.